sDos280/raylib-python-ctypes/CONVENTIONS.md

     float y;
 } Vector2;
 ```
-- 1. first we need to import all the stuff from ctypes for later use
+- 1. first we need to import all the stuff from ctypes for later use (you can also just include raypyc, ctypes already included in there...)
 ```python
 "from ctypes import *"